 - Assistance with functional living space that supports a safe discharge

 - Adaptive recreational or sports programs

 Every rehabilitation plan is unique and based on the short and long-term needs of the patient.

 What to Expect During Rehabilitation

-An orthopedic rehabilitation program may take place in the hospital or on an outpatient basis.
-Details are decided upon by patient and doctor based on the severity of the injury, type of surgery, and other factors.
+An orthopedic rehabilitation program may take place in our hospital or on an outpatient basis.
+Details are decided by the patient and doctor based on the severity of the injury, type of surgery, and other factors.
 Minor injuries and procedures such as the repair of the ACL in the knee may be rehabilitated with physical therapy in an outpatient setting.
 Severe breaks or significant procedures such as knee or hip replacement may require a short inpatient stay.